+Title: A/616/5185 Communicate with children

+and young people in care settings

+Level: 3

+Credit Value: 4

+a 5

+GLH: 25

+Learning Outcomes Assessment Criteria

-Title: A/616/5185 Communicate with children and young people in care settings Level: 3 Credit Value: 4 GLH: 25 түт: 40 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand why effective communication with children and young people is important in the work setting 1.1 Identify the different reasons people communicate 1.2 Explain how communication affects relationships in the work setting 1.3 Explain how age influences methods of communicating with: adults babies infant children young people Be able to meet the communication and language needs, wishes and preferences of children and young people and those involved in their care 2.1 Show how to establish the communication and language needs, wishes and preferences of children and young people and those involved in their care 2.2 Demonstrate a range of communication methods and styles to meet the needs of the child or young person and those involved in their care 2.3 Demonstrate how to respond to the child or young person's reactions when communicating 2.4 Explain the importance of person centred communication and shared decision making 2.5 Explain how to record the child or young person's preferred method of communication and how this information will be shared with others
+The learner will: The learner can:

+Understand why effective communication with children and young people is important in the work setting 1.1 Identify the different reasons people communicate 1.2 Explain how communication affects relationships in the work setting 1.3 Explain how age influences methods of communicating with: adults babies infant children young people

+Be able to meet the communication and language needs, wishes and preferences of children and young people and those involved in their care 2.1 Show how to establish the communication and language needs, wishes and preferences of children and young people and those involved in their care 2.2 Demonstrate a range of communication methods and styles to meet the needs of the child or young person and those involved in their care 2.3 Demonstrate how to respond to the child or young person's reactions when communicating 2.4 Explain the importance of person centred communication and shared decision making 2.5 Explain how to record the child or young person's preferred method of communication and how this information will be shared with others

-3. Understand the rationale for the use of play and distraction techniques for 3.1 Explain how play supports the feelings and understanding of children and
+Understand the rationale for the use of play and distraction techniques for communicating with children and young people 3.1 Explain how play supports the feelings and understanding of children and young people

-communicating with children and young people 3 2 young people Explain age appropriate distraction
+3.2 Explain age appropriate distraction therapy

-реоріе J.2 therapy

 3.3 Explain age appropriate play therapy

-Evaluate the impacts of play and
+3.4 Evaluate the impacts of play and

 distraction techniques in relation to

 children and young people

 3.5 Explain when to implement play and

 distraction techniques with children and

-young people

-3.6 Describe the different roles and
+young people 3.6 Describe the different roles and

 responsibilities in relation to the use of

-play and distraction techniques with
+play and distraction techniques with children and young people

-4 1 1 children and young people
+children and young people

 4. Understand the implementation of play 4.1 Explain preparation and resources

 and distraction techniques in the work required prior to implementation of:

+setting a play activity

+ootting

-setting a play activitya distraction technique
+a distraction technique

 age appropriate information sharing

 4.2 Describe the role of observation,

-''- communication, listening and
+communication, listening and

 understanding when using play and

 distraction techniques

 4.3 Explain the need for empathy when

 supporting children and young people

-4.4
+4.4 Describe how others in the care team

 can contribute to and assist in play and

 distraction activities with children and

-, [ young people
+young people

 4.5 Explain reporting and recording

-requirements in relation to the use of play and distraction techniques
+requirements in relation to the use of

+play and distraction techniques

+play and distraction teoriniques

-Δda ditional information about this unit play and distraction techniques
+Additional information about this unit

-Care settings e.g. Adult, children and young people's health settings and adult care settings Preferences may be based on:
+Care settings eg. Adult, children and young people's health settings and adult care settings